Jeremiah 17:1-4

 Sin that is written on the heart produces consequences that cannot be avoided apart from divine transformation.

-1 “The sin of Judah is written with a pen of iron, and with the point of a diamond.
-It is engraved on the tablet of their heart, and on the horns of your altars.
+1 “The sin of Judah is written with an iron stylus, engraved with a diamond point on the tablets of their hearts and on the horns of their altars.

-2 Even their children remember their altars and their Asherah poles by the green trees on the high hills.
+2 Even their children remember their altars and Asherah poles by the green trees and on the high hills.

-3 My mountain in the field, I will give your substance and all your treasures for a plunder, and your high places, because of sin, throughout all your borders.
+3 O My mountain in the countryside, I will give over your wealth and all your treasures as plunder, because of the sin of your high places, within all your borders.

-4 You, even of yourself, will discontinue from your heritage that I gave you.
-I will cause you to serve your enemies in the land which you don’t know, for you have kindled a fire in my anger which will burn forever.”
+4 And you yourself will relinquish the inheritance that I gave you.
+I will enslave you to your enemies in a land that you do not know, for you have kindled My anger; it will burn forever.”

 Sin that is written on the heart produces consequences that cannot be avoided apart from divine transformation.